PPC marketing is a proven way to get fast results. But just like any other strategy, it needs regular tweaking, updating, and optimizing.

 - Allows you to prioritize keywords that convert better

 When you leverage manual bidding, it’s a good idea to run the manual campaign for a couple of weeks to see if it achieves the goal of lowering CPC and generating sales.
-If the process seems like too much, partnering with a well-rounded PPC agency might be the right solution for you.

 2. Take advantage of remarketing